Steven-zion/credable/README.md

 # Loan Management System

 This project implements a Loan Management System (LMS) with a mock Core Banking System (CBS), a custom Scoring Engine, and a Middleware layer, as per the assessment requirements.
-The system is designed to run locally and can be tested using tools like Postman.
+The system is designed to run locally and can be tested using tools like Postman or cURL.

 ## Project Overview

 The system consists of four backend servers that work together to simulate a loan management process:

 - **Mock CBS API**: Simulates a Core Banking System, providing KYC and transaction data.
 - **Custom Scoring Engine**: Calculates loan limits and credit scores based on transaction data.
 - **Middleware**: Connects the LMS to the CBS and Scoring Engine, handling authentication and data retrieval.